orcodeep/CSAPP/notes/Readme.md

 On success:

-- Returns process ID (PID) of hre terminated child that was reaped.<br>
+- Returns process ID (PID) of the terminated child that was reaped.<br>
 <pre>
 pid_t pid = wait(NULL);
 </pre>